safe-network-explained/safe-network-explained.github.io/_posts/2017-09-07-architecture.markdown

 ### Messaging

 Email and instant messaging are ubiquitous experiences of the current internet.
-The SAFE network facilitates messaging which can replace imap / smtp / xmpp servers.
+The SAFE Network facilitates messaging which can replace imap / smtp / xmpp servers.

 A message may be stored on the network the same way any resource may be stored.
-To ensure the message remains private, the message may be encrypted prior to sending using the recipients key (that key can also be stored as a resource on the safe network).
+To ensure the message remains private, the message may be encrypted prior to sending using the recipients key (that key can also be stored as a resource on the SAFE Network).
 By the same method, connections between contacts (like the gpg web of trust) may also be represented on the network by resources.
 This collection of resources form the foundation for a secure messaging platform.

 The only remaining step is to notify the recipient when they have received a message.

 On the current internet, new messages are typically presented to the user by adding a message to their inbox.
 Since an inbox is simply a list of messages, this list may be represented as a resource on the network.
-However, in the case of the SAFE network, the inbox is created not as immutable data, but as mutable data.
+However, in the case of the SAFE Network, the inbox is created not as immutable data, but as mutable data.
 This second data type has a fixed identifier which does not depend on the content of the resource.
 This, combined with a permissions system, allows data at that identifier to be updated.

 This data type allows the recipient to be notified of their new message by updating the data located at the identifier for the recipients inbox.
 The inbox resource can be created with permission for anyone to append new data.
 The sender of the message appends the identifier of their message to the inbox of the recipient, and the recipient is able to locate the new message.